fiammara/Products/README.md

 - Containerized deployment via **Docker** and orchestration with **Kubernetes**
 - Monitoring and alerting with **Prometheus**
 - Configuration management via environment variables and Docker Compose/Kubernetes manifests
 - RESTful APIs across services for clean separation of concerns
+- Spring security

 ---